Or, consider other cards for 50,000 more miles or points that transfer into United miles with additional flexibility for your everyday spending.

 There will also be changes to how you earn points when you ride Amtrak.

-Here’s a look at how some of the most popular routes will cost under the new program compared to the old using current fares for Amtrak routes.
+Here’s a look at how some of the most popular routes will cost under the new program compared to the old using current one-way fares for Amtrak routes.
 You’ll see in green examples that will become much cheaper, with 10% or greater savings over the old prices:

 Getting 2.6 – 2.9 cents per point in value is one of the most consistently generous deals in travel, and will make the coming Amtrak Guest Rewards credit cards lucrative for everyday spending.